Hiring A Personal Care Assistant: Arranging Your Own Care

 Take notes during the interview, so you can refer back to them later.

-6. Pre-employment checks
+6. Pre-employment Checks

 Before you employ someone, you must make sure that they have the right to work in the UK.
 If you do not check properly and the person does not have the right to work in this country, you could receive a fine.